 Each high school in FUSD is required to hold four drills per school year, two of which are evacuation drills.
-On Thursday October 21st MSJ will be participating in the Great California Shakeout.
-We will hold a duck, cover and hold drill, followed by an evacuation.
-During the evacuation, staff, students and safety committee parents will simulate assigned roles.
+Each October MSJ participates in the Great California Shakeout.
+We also hold a mandated lockdown drill in coordination with the Fremont Police Department.

 A lockdown requires students and staff to remain locked in their classrooms and offices.
 An emergency necessitating this procedure might include: a hazardous materials spill, an on-going police action in the neighborhood, or a dangerous intruder on campus.

 DO: Check the district website for updates: Check www.fremont.k12.ca.us for updates under Emergency Information

 DO NOT: Come near the campus.
 This will put you, staff, students and emergency personnel at risk.

 DO NOT: Call the school for information.
 Phone lines are needed by staff and emergency personnel.

 DO NOT: Call or text your student.
 This creates classroom noise and may spread misinformation.